grssnbchr/categorical-spatial-interpolation/analysis/index.md

 In this blog post, I want to show you how you can quite easily produce the above categorical spatial interpolation from a set of georeferenced points as shown below – and this only using the `tidyverse`, `sf` and the package `kknn`.
-Because the computation of such raster images can be rather intensive and memory-heavy, I used parallel processing with 4 CPU cores.
+Because the computation of such interpolated images can be rather intensive and memory-heavy, I used parallel processing with 4 CPU cores.
 So, ideally, you also learn something about that.

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/csi-visualize-some-points-1.png" width="100%" />